drewtu2/MidasMonitor/README.md

 - Should be run as a chron job?

 ### System adjustment
-- Target GPU temperature 75 degrees C - regulate fan speeds to meet targets
+~- Target GPU temperature 75 degrees C - regulate fan speeds to meet targets~ -- Just use `fancontrol` module?

 ### Groupme API Integration
-- Send alerts to phone if temperatures exceed 80 degrees C
+~- Send alerts to phone if temperatures exceed 80 degrees C~
 - Query dwarfpool API and post information to GroupMe Chat on request

 ### Bells and Whistles to the Max